 As you scale your accounting business and deal with more and more clients, things can quickly become complicated.
 You might, for example, have two clients who use the same bank, so you now have two different logins and key fobs to keep track of.
 It’s easy to imagine a scenario in which you enter the wrong details too many times and end up locking a client’s account.

 Realistically, your clients will use a number of different banks, each with their own payment flows and permissions.
 Additionally, there is no universal standard for payment files, as each bank accepts a slightly different format.
-All of this adds up to extra training for your staff, and an even greater risk of making an embarrassing mistake.
+All of this adds up to extra training for your staff, and an even greater risk of making a costly mistake.

 Having people on your bank mandate is a big commitment to the person being the account signatory.
 They can act on your business’ behalf toward the bank.
 It makes sense to only add people to your bank mandate who you fully trust to handle your finances.
 A few other things to consider: